learn-co-students/python-defining-functions-readme-data-science-intro-000/README.md

 new_employees = ['steven', 'jan', 'meryl']
 ```

-Well to accomplish, we would likely copy our code from above.
+Well to accomplish this, we would likely copy our code from above.

 ```python